TurnpikeWarrior/FlaskDemo/readme.md

 Werkzeug==0.12.2
 ```

-4. `python test app.py` to ensure that it is working
+4. Type `python test app.py` in terminal to ensure that it is working

 5. Type `gunicorn app:app` in terminal to ensure that it is working